o3de/o3de/Templates/PrebuiltGem/Template/README.md

-# Pre-Built Gem hook insutrctions
+# Pre-Built Gem Hook Instructions

 The following are instructions on how to reference pre-existing static libraries, shared libraries or executable files into the Pre-Build Gem CMake target